-What are the tax implications of using, holding and selling GUAP (or any other crypto)
+What are the tax implications of using, holding and selling Guapcoin (or any other crypto)

-The IRS considers virtual currencies like GUAP as property any transfer of ownership of that property can trigger a taxable event (similar to when possession of jewelry, a car, or a home is transferred).
-Please see below several links to resources on what this means for cryptocurrencies like GUAP.
+The IRS considers virtual currencies like Guapcoin property, and any transfer of ownership of that property can trigger a taxable event (similar to when possession of jewelry, a car, or a home is transferred).
+Additionally the receiving of cryptocurrency due to mining and minting activities triggers a taxable event because the IRS views this as income.
+Please see below several links to resources on what this means for cryptocurrencies like Guapcoin.

 IRS Official Rulings on Q1: Does a taxpayer have gross income as a result of a hard fork of a cryptocurrency the taxpayer owns if the taxpayer does not receive units of a new cryptocurrency? and Q2: Does a taxpayer have gross income as a result of an airdrop of a new cryptocurrency following a hard fork if the taxpayer receives units of new cryptocurrency?: https://www.irs.gov/pub/irs-drop/rr-19-24.pdf